Zious11/vegas/betting-signal-generator-implementation-plan.md

 ```

 ## 9) CLV Tracking
-- For each signal, record the close using `closing_line.benchmark_order` (e.g., DK → Circa → composite).
+- For each signal, record the close using `closing_line.benchmark_order` (e.g., DK → FD → Circa → composite).
 Store `close_price` and `close_source`.
 If no official close is available, use the last pre‑kick snapshot with source noted.
 - Weekly report: distribution of CLV deltas and realized ROI to validate process.

 ## 10) Risk & Thresholds